Visual-mov/advent-of-code/README.md

 # advent-of-code
-my solutions for the 2023 advent of code, written in Python.
+my solutions for the 2024 advent of code, as well as previous years

 `(╯#-_-)╯╧═╧`